 RB: Djalma Santos

-Some considered DJ Santos as the best right back in the football history.
-He is one of only three players to be included into three FIFA World Cup All Star team.
-He starred at WC Finals in 1954, 1958 and 1962.
-He also went to the WC in 1966.
-Santos started his career with Portuguesa.
+DJ Santos was considered the best right back in the football history.
+He is one of only three players to be included into three World Cup All Star team.
+He also went to the World Cup in 1966.
+He started his career with Portuguesa.
 In 1959, he moved to Palmeiras.
 He played almost 500 games for the club, winning several league and cup titles.
-He left the club in 1968, joining Atlético Paranaense for a short spell before retiring in 1970.
+He played Atlético Paranaense for a short spell before retiring in 1970.

 RB: Carlos Alberto